Newport Wetlands National Nature Reserve, RSPB Newport Wetlands, Nash, NP18 2BZ. OS Grid Ref: ST 334 834

 In 2008 it was designated as a National Nature Reserve.

-The reserve is open every day and is free to visit.
-The car park is unlocked 8.30am – 5.30pm and the visitor centre is open 9am – 5pm.
+The reserve is open every day and is free to visit, with the cafe open from 10am-4pm.

 Newport Bus service number 63 to Whitson stops at the reserve car park.

 Footpaths cross the reserve and there is a cycle track from Uskmouth.

 From the car park, there are 3 way-marked trails varying in length from 2.74km (1.7 miles) to 4.36km (2.7 miles).